Southeast Chicago Historical Society&The Exit Zero Projectpresent

 The Objects We Save

-The Southeast Chicago Historical Museum is located in a single room in a park fieldhouse along Lake Michigan.
+The Southeast Chicago Historical Museum is located in a single room in a park fieldhouse on the shore of Lake Michigan.
 It was founded in the early 1980s by community volunteers.
 The region had once been part of one of the largest industrial corridors in the world.
 But, as the local steel mills began to close, residents felt their history slipping away.
 They donated an astonishing array of artifacts to the Museum.
 These materials offer a unique window onto everyday life in an industrial community from the vantage point of residents themselves.

 Today, the Museum remains a living, growing collection that reflects the region’s diverse communities.Explore the Archive